srflaxu40/druid-ansible/README.md

   * In order to encrypt any file under this repo, use the following command:

   `ansible-vault encrypt <file to encrypt> --vault-password-file ~/.ansible-vault-password.txt`

+  * The .vault_pass.txt file is literally just a key=value prior to aes encryption that overrides the `pg_pass` variable in the postgres role.

   * To decrypt use: